vinay-ghate/vinay-ghate.github.io/README.md

 # Vinay Ghate - Portfolio Website

-A modern, responsive personal portfolio website showcasing my work as a System Engineer & AI Developer.
+A modern, responsive personal portfolio website showcasing my work as a Developer.

 ## About